20 Dec When to Apply Crabgrass Pre-Emergent in MN

-Here’s what you need to know about the timing of your pre-emergent application to make sure your getting the best results for your lawn.
 Although it is tempting to apply your first fertilizer application shortly after the snow melts in April, this is often too early and the pre-emergent will not last long enough to be effective late into May and June when it is needed most.
-If you applied a winterization fertilizer treatment the previous fall, that fertilizer has been stored in the roots and crown of your grass and will be used to jump start healthy growth in the spring, which another good reason why you can postpone your first spring treatment.
+If you applied a winterization fertilizer treatment the previous fall, that fertilizer has been stored in the roots and crown of your grass and will be used to jump start healthy growth in the spring, which is another good reason why you can postpone your first spring treatment.

-You can apply the pre-emergent with fertilizer mix again in place of the recommended June/July treatment that will not contain the pre-emergent.
+You can apply the pre-emergent with fertilizer mix again in place of the recommended June/July straight fertilizer treatment.
 Dimension is thought to last about 10-12 weeks effectively in the soil.
 However, if we get a lot of rain in April and May which we often times do, I would only count on about 6-8 weeks of effectiveness from your pre-emergent.
 With that being said, make sure to wait until soil temperatures are in the high 40’s to low 50’s to apply your pre-emergent application.